boltops-tools/terraspace-docs/_docs/state/approaches.md

 ## Graduating Along The Way

 Teams seem to go through a similar process where they graduate from one statefile approach to the next.
-This presentation [Evolving Your Infrastructure with Terraform](https://www.youtube.com/watch?v=wgzgVm7Sqlk) covers the evolution process well and is similar to what we cover below.
+This presentation [Evolving Your Infrastructure with Terraform](https://www.youtube.com/watch?v=wgzgVm7Sqlk) covers the evolution process well and is similar to what we'll cover below.

 ## One statefile for everything